py-why/dowhy/README.rst

 **Development Version**

-If you prefer to use the latest dev version, you will need to use Poetry or
+If you prefer to use the latest dev version, your dependency management tool will need to point at our GitHub repository.

 .. code:: shell